Study Abroad in Belgium and Italy

-The first faculty-led study abroad program at the MBA level - Doing Business in Europe: Gonzaga in Belgium and Italy - was developed in 2017 by Dr. Beqiri, the current MBA Program Director, and Gonzaga-In-Florence Marketing Professor, Tamara Evans.
-This study abroad program is now an annual endeavor where students have the opportunity to begin their summers immersed in the beauty and culture of Belgium and Italy while studying European business operations and marketing.
+The first faculty-led study abroad program at the MBA level - Doing Business in Europe: Gonzaga in Belgium and Italy - was developed in 2017 by Dr. Beqiri, the current MBA Programs Director, and Gonzaga-In-Florence Marketing Professor, Tamara Evans.
+This study abroad program is now an annual endeavor where students have the opportunity to begin the summer immersed in the beauty and culture of Belgium and Italy while studying European business operations and marketing.

 We invite you to learn more about the experience through the eyes of Professor Connie Lipsker...

 The group assembled in Brussels, the capital of the European Union and international business center.
 The expedition began at a time when this center of international finance and politics is a focus of world events.
 Politics and international relations were the foci of their visits to the European Parliament and the European Commission, where two distinguished political authorities provided insights into the challenges facing the EU today.
 Revealing to the students, was the dichotomy of each country’s effort to preserve its own culture, language, infrastructure, and history, while understanding the benefits of a united union.
 They were presented with thought-provoking business discussions regarding today's operational challenges in conducting business internationally.

 An unexpected surprise for the group was a visit to The House of European History, the newly opened museum that illustrates the history of post 1789 Europe.

 The students visited the Zabar Chocolate factory and watched steps in product production including packaging and distribution.
 They admitted, after sampling an embarrassing amount of chocolate, that the experience was a pretty sweet business class!